 On January 30th, 1991, the FDA granted final marketing approval of succimer as an orphan drug for treatment of lead poisoning in children, specifically children with BLLs >45 µg/dL.
 McNeil Pharmaceuticals, who would market the drug, was given seven years of market exclusivity.
 Orphan drugs carried numerous incentives and benefits for pharmaceutical companies, and succimer’s development was largely subsidized by federal grants.
 To qualify as an orphan, the drug must be indicated for less than 200,000 patients.
 It remains unclear how the 45 µg/dL cutoff was selected.
 Clinical trials submitted to the FDA included children with BLLs as low as 30 µg/dL.
 However, ensuring the treated population included no more than 200,000 patients would have been a requirement for final FDA approval as an orphan drug.
 Regardless, succimer was expected to be used off-label to chelate children at much lower BLLs.

 Later that year, in October 1991, the CDC released their long overdue guidance update: “Preventing Lead Poisoning in Young Children.”
-The statement included three conflicting recommendations that:
+The statement included three conflicting recommendations:

-By late 1991, the federal government was caught in a fiscal trap.
-The CDC had mandated screening to find a massive new population of poisoned children, most of whom were low-income Medicaid patients.
+By late 1991, the CDC had mandated screening to find a massive new population of poisoned children, most of whom were low-income Medicaid patients.
 The MDRP had created a legal mandate for Medicaid to pay for their treatment, even if off-label.
 And McNeil Pharmaceuticals held a monopoly on the only safe, oral drug that made mass treatment feasible.

 The NIEHS TLC official website acknowledged that succimer’s orphan-drug label (≥45 µg/dL) might not constrain real-world use.
 The